Skip to content

 Three optional safety nets keep offline storage from growing without limit.
 All are off by default, and none ever removes chapters you've pinned by hand:

-- Delete after reading: remove an auto-kept chapter once you finish it, so storage doesn't pile up.
+• Delete finished chapters while reading: remove an auto-kept chapter once you finish it, so storage doesn't pile up.
+The delete waits until you close the reader, so a chapter never disappears mid-session.
 Set it per device or for the server under Settings → Downloads.

 Downloading in the background

 On Android, offline downloads keep running when Tsumiru is in the background or closed.
-A "Downloading chapters" notification shows progress (and lets you keep an eye on a long batch without leaving the app open); it clears itself when the batch finishes.
+A "Downloading chapters" notification shows progress (and lets you keep an eye on a long batch without leaving the app open); it clears itself when the batch finishes, and a Downloads complete notification lets you know.
+Turn download notifications on or off under Settings → Notifications (see Notifications).

 If your connection drops mid-batch, downloading pauses and waits for the network, then resumes on its own when you're back online, picking up where it stopped.
 The first time you download in the background, Android may ask you to exempt Tsumiru from battery optimization so it doesn't pause long batches.